peteroupc/CBOR-Java/api/Home.md

 * [com.upokecenter.cbor.CBORTypeMapper](com.upokecenter.cbor.CBORTypeMapper.md) -
-Holds converters to customize the serialization and deserialization behavior of CBORObject.FromObject and CBORObject#ToObject, as well as type filters for ToObject
+Holds converters to customize the serialization and deserialization behavior of CBORObject.FromObject  and CBORObject#ToObject  , as well as type filters for ToObject

 * [com.upokecenter.cbor.JSONOptions](com.upokecenter.cbor.JSONOptions.md) -